dariolina/OctoBot/octobot/external_signals/SIGNAL_FORMAT.md

-# External Signal Format for Spot Trading
+# External Signal Format for Spot and Perps Trading

-This document describes the signal format used by the External Signal Strategy for spot trading.
+This document describes the signal format used by the External Signal Strategy for both spot and perpetuals (perps) trading.

 ## Signal Format